Metric Criticality Identification for Cloud Microservices: Experiments and Discussion

-\textbf{Q3: How does KIMetrix compare to established feature selection approaches in the literature?} Table \ref{tab:feature_selection_comparison1} offers an in-depth evaluation of feature selection methods commonly used to remove redundant features / find subsets, with a specific focus on how these techniques perform on the \textit{Mix} dataset.
+\textbf{Q3: How does KIMetrix compare to established feature selection approaches in the literature?} Table \ref{tab:feature_selection_comparison1} offers an in-depth evaluation of feature selection methods commonly used to remove redundant features / find subsets.
+SelectKBest and mRMR are well-known supervised feature selection methods and require a target feature to be specified as well as the subset size.
+We leverage the anomaly label as the target feature.
+Boruta, automatically selects subsets but also requires the target feature.
+We additionally compare with the Max Weighted Clique method by modeling the correlation between features as a weighted graph (nodes representing metrics, edges only on mutual information threshold ($\epsilon$) satisfaction and node weights as entropy of the metric) and selecting the maximum weighted clique as the optimal feature subset.